 Monitor Backlinks also tracks the position of your specific keywords.
-You can access this report by clicking the Keywords icon on the left-hand side of the page.
+You can access this report by clicking the Rank Tracker icon on the left-hand side of the page.

 You’ll see a graph similar to what’s displayed on your dashboard, only this time the data are all about the keywords you provided upon signing up.